Road Trip – MG ZS EV (LR)

 • Our car has a 72 kWh battery, with a comfortable range of 300 kms on a regular 80% charge.

-• We can extend this range significantly by charging to 95-100%, but the last 15% is very slow to recharge, and we don’t want to be doing this if others are waiting to use the charging station.
+• We can extend this range significantly by charging to 95-100%, but the last 15% is considerably slower when recharging on public DC chargers, and we don’t want to be doing this if others are waiting to use the charging station.

 • The trip would have been far more of ‘an adventure’ in a car with a 45-50 kWh battery and a highway range in the order of 200 kms (dependent on a 95% charge) – doable, but definitely challenging.